Lorickh/pingyihuo.github.io/README.md

 1. **CXL Optimization**
    *Collaborated with AMD*
-   Published in the Proceedings of the 56th Annual IEEE/ACM International Symposium on Microarchitecture.
+   Accepted in the Proceedings of the 57th Annual IEEE/ACM International Symposium on Microarchitecture.

 2. **ISVABI: In-Storage Video Analytics Engine with Block Interface** *Collaborated with Intel*